CyberChip1981/tios/README.md

 Idea for this project:
--make it compatible formore boards
+-make it compatible for more boards

 That would be awesome!!!!